kaskada-ai/kaskada-ai.github.io/_posts/2023-03-22-announcing-kaskada-oss.md

 Help spread the word – Star and Follow the project on GitHub!

-Please file issues, start discussions or join us on SLACK|DISCORD to chat about the project or event-processing in general.
+Please file issues, start discussions or join us on Github to chat about the project or event-processing in general.